root-project/root/docbook/users-guide/GettingStarted.md

 -   *Status Bar*: toggles the view of the status bar.
 If it is selected, the status bar below the canvas window shows up.
-There the identification of the objects is displayed when moving the mouse (such as the object’s name, the object’s type, its coordinates, etc.).
+There the identification of the objects is displayed when moving the mouse (such as the object's name, the object's type, its coordinates, etc.).

 -   *Colors*: creates a new canvas showing the color palette.